bradhowes/LPF/README.md

 [auval](https://developer.apple.com/library/archive/documentation/MusicAudio/Conceptual/AudioUnitProgrammingGuide/AudioUnitDevelopmentFundamentals/AudioUnitDevelopmentFundamentals.html)
 tests. (`auval -v aufx lpas BRay`)

+If you are interested in making your own AUv3 components, feel free to fork this and adapt to your needs.
+However a better option might be to check out my
+[AUv3Template](https://github.com/bradhowes/AUv3Template) repo which provides the same base functionality in iOS and macOS but allows for easier customization via the included `build.py` Python script.

 ## Demo Targets

 The macOS and iOS apps are simple AUv3 hosts that demonstrate the functionality of the AUv3 component.
 In the AUv3 world,